rebel7580/rebel7580.github.io/MQTT/HomeVision_Discovery_How-to.md

 Like IR entities, Macros, Scheduled Events and Periodic Events can also be used as Buttons.
 See IR above for details.
 <!-- <h3 id="digital-temperature-sensors">Digital Temperature Sensors</h3> -->
 ### Digital Temperature Sensors
-Defined as "sensor" entities. "device_class" is set if found in the input's "Description" field.
-If no device class is found in the Description, then "device_class" is set to "temperature".
+Defined as "sensor" entities.
+Attributes "device_class", "unit_of_measurement", "min" and "max" are set if found in the variable's "Description" field.
+Must be valid sensor attributes.
 Must be a valid sensor device class.
 See Note.
-If the "device_class" word is followed by a "-F" or "-C", "unit_of_measurement" is set to "F" or "C" accordingly.
+If no device class is found in the Description field, then "device_class" is set to "temperature".
+"unit_of_measurement" if present is set accordingly.
 Otherwise it is set to the value specified in HomeVisionXL's Settings->Temperature Scale.
+See
+<a href="#device-class-unit-of-measurement-max-and-min-notes">Device Class, Unit of Measurement, Max and Min Notes</a>.

 Sensors do not have a "retain" option.
 {% raw %}
 <pre>